xbeat/Machine-Learning/README.md

 Two-way ANOVA extends one-way ANOVA by examining the influence of two independent categorical variables on a dependent variable.
 It evaluates main effects of each factor and their interaction effect, providing deeper insights into complex relationships within the data.

+## Handling Compressed Data in Python

+Understanding Compressed Data Formats in Python

+The fundamental challenge with compressed data formats lies in their sequential access nature.
+Standard compression algorithms like gzip, bzip2, and xz create streams that must be read sequentially, making random access operations computationally expensive and time-consuming for large datasets.

 ## How to Create Custom Exception in Python

 Understanding Custom Exceptions